Virtual Network FAQ

-You can use any IP address range defined in RFC1918.
-This includes IP addresses in the following ranges:
+You can use public IP address ranges and any IP address range defined in RFC1918.

 There is no limit on the number of subnets you use within a virtual network.
 All the subnets must be fully contained in the virtual network address space and should not overlap with one another.

 We do reserve some IP addresses within each subnet.
 The first and last IP addresses of the subnets are reserved for protocol conformance.
 We also additionally reserve a few extra IP addresses for our services.

 The smallest subnet we support is a /29 and the largest is a /8 (using CIDR subnet definitions).
 We reserve some IP addresses from each subnet.